Here’s a reader question that offers the opportunity to talk about when enough is enough.

 – Jane (not her real name)

 This is exactly why we have bankruptcy laws.
-(And why I’m for guaranteed health care for all Americans – but that’s another story.)
+(And why I’m a supporter of guaranteed health care for all Americans, but that’s another story.)

 When you should file bankruptcy

-In a story I did a few years back called “Dealing With Debt: Bankruptcy,” the lawyer I interviewed gave me some simple advice: If you don’t have enough income left after eating and putting a roof over your head to make even minimum payments on your debts, it’s time to talk to a lawyer.
+In a story I did years ago called “Dealing With Debt: Bankruptcy,” the lawyer I interviewed gave me some simple advice: If you don’t have enough income left after eating and putting a roof over your head to make even minimum payments on your debts, it’s time to talk to a lawyer.

 What about your moral obligation?